VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -datasource.maxIdleConnections int
     	Defines the number of idle (keep-alive connections) to each configured datasource.
 Consider setting this value equal to the value: groups_total * group.concurrency.
 Too low a value may result in a high number of sockets in TIME_WAIT state. (default 100)
   -datasource.queryStep duration
     	queryStep defines how far a value can fallback to when evaluating queries.
-For example, if datasource.queryStep=15s then param "step" with value "15s" will be added to every query.
+For example, if datasource.queryStep=15s then param "step" with value "15s" will be added to every query.If queryStep isn't specified, rule's evaluationInterval will be used instead.
   -datasource.tlsCAFile string
     	Optional path to TLS CA file to use for verifying connections to -datasource.url.
 By default, system CA is used -datasource.tlsCertFile string